 Florida has a four year statute of limitations for personal injury causes of action.
 Therefore, an injured person has four years from the date of the accident to file a personal injury claim.
 Wrongful death suits have a two year statute of limitations.
 Thus, if the family of a victim who was killed in a van accident has two years from the date the victim passed away to file a claim.

 Call a Miami Van Accident Lawyer Today

 If you or someone you love have been injured in a van accident, it is crucial that you consult with a skilled personal injury attorney who can guide you and assist you in receiving compensation for your injuries.
-The Law Offices of Prosper Shaked will use every resource and tool available to fight tirelessly for your legal rights.
+Prosper Shaked Accident Injury Attorneys PA will use every resource and tool available to fight tirelessly for your legal rights.
 In this type of claim, it is important not only that you are compensated for your injuries but also for the person who injured you to be held accountable.
-Call the Law Offices of Prosper Shaked today at (305) 694-2676 for a free and confidential consultation.
+Call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676 for a free and confidential consultation.